Question for Meg:

 This comment comes from Leslie, who describes her intense emotional pain this way.
 “I don’t know if stress is the right adjective.
 The word is grief.
 I’ve lost four incredible people in the last 18 months, and it’s crippled my energy and focus and broken my heart.
 I wake up during the night not being able to breathe.
 My logic tells me they are no longer in pain or suffering.
 My heart tells me otherwise.”

 In my experience, the human heart delivers an entirely different kind of message than the one you think you’re hearing.
-It’s a message of hope, courage, and patience.
-Believe me, I understand how hard it is not to reach for some kind of explanation in painful times, but when you get right down it, there really isn’t anything that can reliably explain pain.
-So if your mind has an explanation, you can be pretty sure it’s not coming from your heart.
+It’s a message of hope, courage and patience.
+Believe me, I understand how hard it is not to reach for some kind of explanation in painful times.
+But when you get right down to it, there really isn’t anything that can reliably explain pain.
+So, if your mind has an explanation, you can be pretty sure it’s not coming from your heart.

 Right now, your first priority is to address the trauma you’ve been through.
 Work on getting the support you need to go all the way through your grieving process in a way that ultimately upholds your mental and your physical health.